 Prohibition hit the other wineries hard and more of them closed their doors.
 Gustav’s son, Norman, an intrepid businessman, saw the potential of the cave.
 Along with unfermented grape juice, he started selling tickets to the cave.
 It was in this way the winery was able to withstand Prohibition.

-This part of Put-in-Bay is a tad more relaxed than the downtown.
-Nearby neighbors include Perry’s Cave, a limestone cave with an underground lake and the Chocolate Museum and Cafe.
+This part of Put-in-Bay is a tad more relaxed than downtown.
+Nearby neighbors include Perry’s Cave, a limestone cave with an underground lake, and the Chocolate Museum and Cafe.

 Lauren B: “It’s a huge celestite geode you can walk in!
 I’m a rockhound, so I wish it was a longer experience.
-They had to drag me out to go to the wine tour.
+They had to drag me out to go on the wine tour.
 It’s a small space and they pack it tight.
-You’ll find it interesting if you aren’t a rock person, but one short walk through and you’ll be good.
+You’ll find it interesting if you aren’t a rock person, but one short walkthrough and you’ll be good.
 Be prepared for stairs.
 No touching!”